hmrc/accessibility/docs/common-issues/error-summary.md

 ## 1. Missing error summary

-### Cause

-A validation error occurs and the page is redisplayed to the user but the error summary component has not been implemented.
+A validation error occurs, the page is redisplayed, but the error summary component is not present.

 ### Impact